 (interrupting)

-Trust me, Heaven would exhaust you.
+Trust me, Juan, Heaven would exhaust you.
 It’s all striving.
 The battle with the unconscious.
-I’m afraid you misunderstand the options.
+My, my… I’m afraid you misunderstand the options.

 REGGIE/Don Juan